timoreimann/tmp/PodNodeSelector.md

 My demo environment is based on a three node `kubeadm` deployment, running in [VMware Fusion](https://www.vmware.com/products/fusion.html):

 - Kubernetes version: 1.9.2
-  - 1x "master" VM: just system pods allowed, that is core Kubernetes services
+  - 1x "master" VM: Just system pods allowed, that is core Kubernetes services
-  - 1x "production" VM: only run pods from namespace "production"
+  - 1x "production" VM: Only run pods from namespace "production"
-  - 1x "development" VM: run any pod from any namespaces, except of "production"
+  - 1x "development" VM: Run any pod from any namespaces, except of "production"
 - Kubernetes `PodNodeSelector` admission controller enabled in the API server

 Translated into an enterprise deployment, the following (highly abstracted) picture tries to make it clear.
 Here, a `kubectl` user is only allowed to deploy nginx pods into namespace "development", enforced by Kubernetes role-based access controls (RBAC).
 However, if she doesn't specify a `NodeSelector`, this pod could end up being scheduled on the production VMs.
 The `PodNodeSelector` automatically injects a `NodeSelector`, based on a default policy which we'll discuss in a minute.